 “To an osteopath, for your body to work well, its structure must also work well.
 So osteopaths work to restore your body to a state of balance, where possible without the use of drugs or surgery.”
 Description by General Osteopathic Council

 Osteopaths don’t treat ‘conditions’ but take a holistic approach to a patient, using manual techniques to restore, maintain, and support wellbeing.
-At OCC, we believe that paediatric osteopathy is an effective, non-invasive and non-pharmaceutical treatment for children.
+At the OCC, we believe that paediatric osteopathy is an effective, non-invasive and non-pharmaceutical treatment for children.

 Osteopathy is suitable for people of any age, including babies, children, pregnant and post-partum women.
 Our osteopaths have significant skills, knowledge and experience in working with these groups in particular.